 No species listed under the ESA are expected to be affected by these activities.
 Therefore, we have determined that a section 7 consultation under the ESA is not required.
-SCWA and the Corps consulted with NMFS under section 7 of the ESA regarding the potential effects of their operations and maintenance activities, including SCWA's estuary management program, on ESA-listed salmonids.
+As described elsewhere in this document, SCWA and the Corps consulted with NMFS under section 7 of the ESA regarding the potential effects of their operations and maintenance activities, including SCWA's estuary management program, on ESA-listed salmonids.
 As a result of this consultation, NMFS issued the Russian River Biological Opinion (NMFS, 2008), including Reasonable and Prudent Alternatives, which prescribes modifications to SCWA's estuary management activities.
-The effects of the planned activities and authorized take would not cause additional effects for which section 7 consultation would be required.
+The effects of the proposed activities and authorized take would not cause additional effects for which section 7 consultation would be required.